How Much Does It Cost to Build a Website for a Small Business

 Responsive and mobile first design

 Most website visitors come from mobile devices, so mobile first layouts are now standard practice.
 Responsive coding ensures the site adapts to different screen sizes.
 This improves user engagement and supports search visibility.
-Time spent refining these layouts influences the overall cost of building a website.
+Time spent refining these layouts influences the overall cost of building a website for small business.

 Illustration showing responsive and mobile-first website layouts